Fun Outdoor Activities to do with your Kids over the Holidays

 In the spirit of outdoor fun, we’ve assembled a few ideas to inspire you and your kids to do some outdoor activities together.
 In this era of electronic temptations, getting the kids outdoors is a team effort!
 Hope you have fun trying these!

-Fun Outdoor Activity #1 – BUILD A SNOW FORT OR “QUINZEE”
+Fun Outdoor Activity #1 – Build a Quinzee!

 The word “quinzee” is of Athapaskan origin and refers to shelters made for winter camping, survival or outdoor fun constructed from soft snow as opposed to igloos, which are make from blocks of hard snow.